Have you ever done something that science says is bad for your health…repeatedly? Ummmm I have!

 For one full day this week, set the intention to pay close attention to “negative” emotions as they arise, without making them wrong.
 Examples of emotions that we tend to categorize as “bad” (and hence need to “fixed”) include: irritability, anger, frustration, sadness, loneliness, fear, guilt, shame, embarrassment, inferiority, anxiety, nervousness, etc.

 Throughout the day, observe your emotional reactions; notice how they feel in your body and any tendency to categorize them as good or bad (right or wrong).
-You might even choose to carry a journal with you to make note of how you’re feeling throughout the day (consulting a feelings wheel like this one can be helpful).
+You might even choose to carry a journal with you to make note of how you’re feeling throughout the day (consulting a feelings wheel like this one or this one can be helpful).

 At the end of your day, carve out 30-minutes in privacy.
 Remove any tight or restrictive clothing (including your bra) and practice being present for any residual emotions.
 Cry if you feel like it, punch a pillow, move your body, make some noise, breathe deeply with your embodied presence.
 Remember, stuck emotions create anxiety, so your intention is to feel and move them, not to think about them.
 Before you do this practice, read this article for inspiration and guidance.

 Practice #3.
 To Strengthen Your Intuition & Receptivity (and play a little!)…

 Set aside an hour or so to go on a walk or drive without a plan or outcome in mind.
 Keep your GPS off and instead consult your inner GPS along the way.
 Don’t decide where you’re going in advance, rather at each juncture make a decision which way you’d like to go.
 Practice letting your intuition guide you, and trusting that it is.